• Skip to primary navigation

 Here are some more examples:

-I saw the pin drop (meaning you actually saw then the pin dropped from your hand until it hit the floor since technically, it takes barely a sec for the action to finish)
+I saw the pin drop (meaning you actually saw then the pin drop from your hand until it hit the floor since technically, it takes barely a sec for the action to finish)

 I saw her cross the road yesterday.
 (You saw her cross the road from point A to B, and not like you turned a blind eye while she was still in the middle of a 20 feet wide road.